Shore diving sites around Whangarei

 The Gut - As you travel out to McGregor's you will see a spot on the right just before McGregor’s Bay called the Gap/Gut.
 This is a good dive if the sea conditions are right and you can carry your gear up and down the hill.
 Do not attempt it if there is any swell.
 The gut itself has colourful encrusting life on the right vertical wall.
 It leads out to white sand to the right with many rocks to swim around as you follow the coast line.
 If you go left towards McGregor's, it's rocky reef with not much life.
 But be warned, you can miss the exit when trying to come back in if you do not get your bearings.

-4. Kauri Mountain – Be prepared for a short, but steep walk down to the water.
+4. Kauri Mountain – Best for freedivers - Be prepared for a short, but steep walk down to the water.
 Caution is advised.
 Once down at the waters edge you can swim left or take a long surface swim out to the Awarua rocks where there are some nice reefs.

-5. Whangarei Heads – Peach Cove and Smugglers Cove – Boat diving for Scallops and some good Kingfish to be found for the spear/fishermen.
+5. Whangarei Heads – Free Divers can walk to Smugglers.
+Peach Cove and Smugglers Cove – Boat diving for some good Kingfish to be found for the spear/fishermen.
 Crayfish tend to be small as this is a popular area.
 This is a kelpy area with some fantastic swim throughs.

-6. McLeod's Bay, Urquhart's Bay – Scallops can be found in these areas and it is relatively easy to swim from the shore.
-When diving here you should be in at least 8-metres before coming across Scallops big enough to collect.
+6. McLeod's Bay, Taurikura, Urquhart's Bay – Scallops can be found in these areas and it is relatively easy to swim from the shore.
+Mcleod's Bay is best only from boat due to the current.
+Taurikura and Urquhart's are easy shore dives, but you will probably need to be in at least 5-metres before coming across Scallops big enough to collect.
 Best time to dive is just after low tide.
 Be careful as some people dredge for scallops in this area.

 7. Marsden Point – One Tree Point – Scallops in the harbour.
 Best time to dive is just after the turn of the incoming tide.
 Scallops are available within a short swim.
 Depths vary from 5 metres.
 Good boat ramps.
 Watch for strong currents, boat traffic and dredges.